MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/administration/error-0x8004de40-in-onedrive.md

 - TLS_DHE_RSA_WITH_AES_256_GCM_SHA384
 - TLS_DHE_RSA_WITH_AES_128_GCM_SHA256

-To add cipher suites, either deploy a group policy as described in [Configuring TLS Cipher Suite Order by using Group Policy](/windows-server/security/tls/manage-tls#configuring-tls-cipher-suite-order-by-using-group-policy&preserve-view=true) or use PowerShell to [Enable-TlsCipherSuite](/powershell/module/tls/enable-tlsciphersuite?view=windowsserver2019-ps&preserve-view=true).
+To add cipher suites, either deploy a group policy or use local group policy as described in [Configuring TLS Cipher Suite Order by using Group Policy](/windows-server/security/tls/manage-tls#configuring-tls-cipher-suite-order-by-using-group-policy&preserve-view=true).

+> [!IMPORTANT]
+> When editing the Cipher Suite order , ensure that you add the 4 mentioned above to the TOP of the list.

 For more information, see [What are the current cipher suites supported by Azure Front Door?](/azure/frontdoor/front-door-faq#what-are-the-current-cipher-suites-supported-by-azure-front-door-&preserve-view=true).